 For FFP (Tier 1), a package should be made of recyclable materials.
 The materials that are accepted (for packaging) by Amazon include:

 In the United States, packaging should be compliant with FTC’s Green Guide.
 Check www.ftc.gov for further details.
-If you are selling Europe, refer to the regulations of European Parliament & Council Directive for packaging & packaging waste.
+If you are selling Europe, refer to the regulations of the European Parliament & Council Directive for packaging & packaging waste.

 Make a note of these key points: